Clockwork-Critter/Critter-Corner/content/worldbeast pages/orgin-and-rules.md

 3. Every character will inevitably die.
 Resurrection is not possible, though things like litchdom are.
 4. Acts of in-potentia are inherently dangerous.
 There is no such thing as a safe spell or a sane magi.
 5. Insight is the seeing of things that are real and true or could become so.
 If they are not, then it is not insight.
-6. Gods in any form are dangerous and fickle, and the powers they offer have domain related downsides.
+6. Gods in any form are dangerous and fickle, and the powers they offer have domain-related downsides.
 A fire god will offer powers that will burn the user if they are not careful for example.
-7. Saints are self destructive and unstable.
+7. Saints are self-destructive and unstable.
 There is no such thing as a truly useful saint.
-8. In-potentia requires training, it can not be used on instinct, though it can be guided or directed in it's raw state inside someone.
+8. In-potentia requires training, it can not be used on instinct, though it can be guided or directed in its raw state inside someone.
 8. The god of death is never met and never speaks.
 9. Eyes, music, and stories are important symbology and are never invoked lightly.